.

 • This Model Engine shows the internal structure and operating principles of an air cooled two-stroke engine.

-• A cross section of the carburetor is shown.
-Hand powered motion supplied through a crank demonstrates the moving parts of the engine.
+• Hand powered motion supplied through a crank demonstrates the moving parts of the engine.

 • The crank shaft and piston cycle through the stages of the two-stroke process as the hand-crank is rotated.